Southampton-RSG-Training/industry-skills-agile-training/episodes/21-collaboration-workflow.md

 Here is a little comparison of the three merge strategies we have covered so far.

+FIXME: add left column for title of row

 | Fast Forward            | Rebasing              | 3-Way Merge          | Squash Merge    |
 | ----------------------- | ----------------------|----------------------|-----------------|
 | Maintains linear history  |  Maintains linear history | Non-linear history (commit with 2 parents) | Linear history (commit with 1 parent) |